SeriousGuy888/HATApedia/content/articles/Remy Republic.md

 ## Treaty of No (2022)

-The *Treaty of No (2022)* is a treaty signed on 2022-12-25 between the Remy Republic and [[Billzoplace]].
+The *Treaty of No (2022)* is a treaty signed on 2022-12-25 between the Remy Republic and [[wBillzoplace]].
 As this was during Remy's absence, it was Remyforg who represented the Remy Republic.

 The treaty stipulates that Billzoplace would be allowed to export wheat from the Remy Republic in exchange for Billzoplace funding the expansion of the Remy Republic's wheat fields.